hannesmannerheim/qvitter/README.md

 3. You should really put some security-by-obscurity-stuff in the registration process.
 E-mail h@nnesmannerhe.im if you want to copy mine.

-(Qvitter uses a slightly modified statusnet API.
+Qvitter uses a slightly modified statusnet API.
 Some things will not work if you connect to a site with standard API.
-Files are included if you want to Qvitter-mod your Statusnet API.)
+Files are included if you want to Qvitter-mod your Statusnet API.

+Recently MMN-o has implemented these API-changes in GNU Social.
+The API changes should only be needed if you are running Statusnet 1.1.1, not if you have a recent GNU Social version.

 TODO